sitefinitydcx/SF-BOILERPLATED/Boilerplate/readme.md

 ## Features
 * A Sitefinity optimized port of the HTML5 Boilerplate project (http://html5boilerplate.com).
-* HTML5 ready, with ARIA role definition and fallback browser support through Modernizr
+* HTML5 ready, with ARIA role definition and fall-back browser support through Modernizr
 * Based on and compatible with the standard Sitefinity lay-out region editor.
 * Cross browser CSS normalizations and vertical rhythm.
 * Responsive design & mobile friendly with Sitefinity column support